Geometria-Engine/docs-v2/physics/velocity-manipulation.md

 ![Velocity 4](./resources/velocity-4.png)

-And once we execute that function with an **extremely high** speed, it'll push itself so fast that it'll tear the wall and knock it down!
+And once we execute that function with an **extremely high** speed, it'll push itself so fast that it'll knock down the wall!

 ![Velocity 5](./resources/velocity-5.png)